mikehuntemann/9x16/03-reframing-the-frame/02-doing-9x16.md

 ## Doing "9x16"
-// Doing “9x16”: reflections over the process.
-What am I actually doing? // How to research!
-// New chapter: Rethinking practices + the archive + Timelessness of “new media” work
-// Move to the Ocean Manifesto?
-// Reconfiguration & Detachment!
-// everything is a remix, you meme and sample, what is really original?
-// the whole vs the sum of parts -> also skimming, fragmentation
-// Frame as Canvas -> collected material

 If I had to put the whole process of "9x16" and the previous "Move to the Ocean" into one question, it would probably be something like this:
 How to do research in a dynamic, fast pace, complex, limitless, "multi-media" environment?
-And this under the premiss of and anticipation with:
+And this under the premiss of and in anticipation with:
 If you can not predict the future and don't know what you are going to learn, how can my process be open to any kind of output or "product"?

 > "Good architectures allow major architectural decisions to be deferred.
 The job of an architect is not to make decisions, (...) it is to defer decision as long as possible to allow the program to be build in the absence of decisions, so that the decisions can be made later, with the most possible information." – [Uncle Bob Martin ("The Principles of Clean Architecture")](https://youtu.be/o_TH-Y78tt4?t=3993)

 "9x16" is about the "know-how", explored in a mostly undirected research.
-This work itself is a process, a series of experiments or case-studies, an expedition and a search for our current technological context and its history.
+This work itself is a process, a series of experiments and case-studies, an expedition and a search for our current technological context and its histories.
 It is a documentation and reflection of my personal experience how I work with – and sometime against – the Internet, social networks and platforms.